-- ★ A minimum CA Mark of 40% is required to gain entrance into the relevant module examination. - ★ The final mark for each module will be calculated using a ratio of CA mark: Exam mark of 40: 60 and - ★ In order to pass a module, a minimum final mark of 50% shall be required. - ★ Notwithstanding the above, a subminimum of at least 40% will apply to the Exam Mark, - ★ To qualify for a Supplementary Exam a final mark of 45 49% is required, subject to the subminimum of 40% in the exam.

-For 100% Continuous Assessment modules, a final aggregate mark of 50% shall be required to pass.
+- For modules assessed with Continuous Assessment (CA) and Examination, - ★ A minimum CA Mark of 40% is required to gain entrance into the relevant module examination. - The final mark for each module will be calculated using a ratio of CA mark: Exam mark of 40: 60 and - ★ In order to pass a module, a minimum final mark of 50% shall be required. - \star Notwithstanding the above, a subminimum of at least 40% will apply to the Exam Mark, - ★ To qualify for a Second Opportunity Examination, a student must have sat for the First Opportunity Examination and failed such examination or a student who qualified based on the admission to examination criteria but opted not to sit for First Opportunity Examination. - For 100% Continuous Assessment modules, a final aggregate mark of 50% shall be required to pass.

-H.17.7.
+K.1.9.
 MINIMUM REQUIREMENTS FOR RE-ADMISSION INTO THE SCHOOL/PROGRAMME